Our People

 Emeritus Professor Lawrie Beilin AO MB.BS.
 Hons (Lond), MD (Lond), FRCP (London).
 MA (Oxon), FRACP, FCSANZ

-Emeritus Professor Lawrie Beilin has been a Professor of Medicine with the School of Medicine & Pharmacology at the Royal Perth Hospital campus for The University of Western Australia and is the immediate past Chair of the RPH Research Foundation.
+Emeritus Professor Lawrie Beilin has been a Professor of Medicine with the School of Medicine & Pharmacology at the Royal Perth Hospital campus for The University of Western Australia and is the past Chair of the RPH Research Foundation.
 In his semi-retirement, Professor Beilin continues to pursue his passion for medical research as an honorary senior research fellow at The University of Western Australia and the RPH Research Foundation.
 He has been the recipient of a number of International and National awards for his work.
 Most recently the World Hypertension League’s 2021 Peter Sleight Award for Excellence in Hypertension Research.

 Strategic Research Advisor

-Emeritus Professor George Yeoh
+Emeritus Professor George Yeoh BSc, PhD

 Our Committees